Bernard Walke: Artwork

 Built in 1853, St Hilary church lacked interior decoration.
 The first church was first built during the Middle Ages.

 Annie Walke was a member of the Newlyn School, an artist colony in the Newlyn area of Cornwall.
-Works by Annie and some of their artist friends were commissioned to decorate the church, which included altar pieces, panels and other works.
+Works by Annie and some of their artist friends were commissioned to decorate the church, which included altarpieces, panels and other works.
 Some of the works depicted the lives of saints from Cornwall.
 One of Annie's works for the church was a Joan of Arc painting that was placed just inside the south door of the church.
 Ernest Procter made a work that depicts St Mawes, St Kevin and St Neot for the pulpit and a reredos of the Altar of the Dead.
 Annie, Dod and Ernest Procter, Gladys Hynes, Alethea and Norman Garstin and Harold Knight all made paintings for the sides of the stalls in the church.
-Pog Yglesias made the north wall's crucifix and nearby is Roger Fry's reredos.
-12-year-old Joan Manning Saunders made the painted pictures for a chancel screen.
+Pog Yglesias made the north wall's crucifix and nearby is a reredos by Roger Fry.
+12-year-old Joan Manning-Sanders made the painted pictures for a chancel screen.
 The church "became one of the most notable shrines in the country."

 Anglican priest and author H. Miles Brown wrote of the transformation:

 His church had been gradually enriched with painted choir stalls, pictures, statues and several altars of stone.
 Its appearance was neither exactly Roman, nor medieval, but largely sui generis, every ornament and gift the result of love.

 The transformation of the church and the publicity which came from the broadcasting of the plays was not the liking of a group of parishioners including Anna Maria King (their leader) and Poynter Adams.
 They applied to the consistory court for the removal of some items of church furnishing.
 The court's judgement ordered the removal of some of the items and the discontinuing of some of the customs and ceremonies about which complaints had been made.
 However Walke felt unable to recognise the right of such a court to determine matters spiritual since appeals could be made to a secular court so ignored the judgement.
 Reacting to this a large group of extreme Protestant agitators broke into the church on 8 August 1932, and removed or destroyed many of the fittings and furnishings.
 The damage was caused by an ad hoc group of Protestants from Plymouth and elsewhere including Anna Maria King and John Kensit (a Protestant propagandist from London).
 They allowed Walke to enter the church and to remove the blessed sacrament from the tabernacle.

 Because of his close association with artists in the area, Walke's book Twenty Years at St Hilary is often used to research information about Cornwall artists.